ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 :::

+#### `populate-missing-tries` (*uint64):

+If non-nil, sets the starting point for repopulating missing tries to re-generate archival merkle forest.

+To restore an archival merkle forest that has been corrupted (missing trie nodes for a section of the blockchain), specify the starting point of the last block on disk, where the full trie was available at that block to re-process blocks from that height onwards and re-generate the archival merkle forest on startup.
+This flag should be used once to re-generate the archival merkle forest and should be removed from the config after completion.
+This flag will cause the node to delay starting up while it re-processes old blocks.

+#### `populate-missing-tries-parallelism` (int):

+Number of concurrent readers to use when re-populating missing tries on startup.
+Defaults to 1024.

 #### `allow-missing-tries` (boolean):

 If `true`, allows a node that was once configured as archival to switch to pruning mode.
 Defaults to `false`.